-Another streaming service is about to enter the chat in Australia – as if we didn’t have enough to watch.
+Another streaming service has entered the chat in Australia – as if we didn’t have enough to watch.

-Paramount+ will soon be launching down under and will be home to over 20,000 movies and TV shows.
+Paramount+ has launched down under and will be home to over 20,000 movies and TV shows.
 The same service launched earlier in the year in the U.S. as a rebrand of CBS All Access, and a similar thing will happen here as 10 All Access rebrands to become part of Paramount+.

 So what exactly are we getting in Australia?

 What can you watch on Paramount+ in Australia?

 Paramount+ is owned by ViacomCBS, meaning the service has content deals with top brands including Showtime, BET, CBS, MTV, Comedy Central, Nickelodeon, Sony Pictures Television and Paramount Pictures.

 There will also be deals for local film and TV shows, including the content on 10 All Access, which CBS bought a few years ago.
 10 All Access is home to shows like The Good Fight, The Twilight Zone and a bunch of other Channel 10 highlights.

 On top of this, Paramount+ will be home to a range of iconic movies and TV shows.
 Some of these include:

 - Lord of the Rings